jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 And the distinction there is the difference Feynman talked about.

 The company of Intel has struggled.
-From the mid 1980s to the mid 2010s, it made many of the world's advanced microprocessors, and then missed out on making mobile smartphone chips and then AI chips while losing half its huge market share of the lucrative home computer and service chips to competitors.
+From the mid 1980s to the mid 2010s, it made many of the world's advanced microprocessors, and then missed out on making mobile smartphone chips and then AI chips while losing half its huge market share of the lucrative home computer and server chips to competitors.

 Hence the ridicule of tech and investor press and the population at large.